ordex-io/ERC404Meme/README.md

 ## Contributing

-Contributions to PET404 are welcome!
+Contributions are welcome!
 If you have any ideas, suggestions, or bug fixes, feel free to submit a pull request or open an issue on GitHub.